Secure CheckoutPersonal information is secured with SSL technology.

 - Presents a systemic summary of molecular mechanisms for a quick and in-depth understanding

-- Updates the current trends in the field with pioneer information in drug resistance
+- Updates current trends in the field with pioneering information on drug resistance

-- Encompasses both basic and clinical approaches for a better understanding of unsolved problems in a holistic way
+- Encompasses both basic and clinical approaches for a better understanding of unsolved problems from a holistic point-of-view

 Cancer researchers, medical scientists, clinicians, graduate students, pharmacologists